ibm-cloud-docs/containers/cs_storage_cos.md

 2. Choose if you want to install the {{site.data.keyword.cos_full_notm}} plug-in with or without the Helm server, Tiller. **Note** Tiller requires public network connectivity.
 Learn more about [Helm and Tiller](/docs/containers?topic=containers-helm).
-Then, [follow the instructions](/docs/containers?topic=containers-helm#public_helm_install){ :new_window} to install the Helm client on your local machine and optionally Tiller with a service account in your cluster.
+Then, [follow the instructions](/docs/containers?topic=containers-helm#public_helm_install){: new_window} to install the Helm client on your local machine and optionally Tiller with a service account in your cluster.

   **Note**: If you use Windows, you must install Tiller.